-UCLA police have released a composite sketch of a suspect wanted in connection with an attempted sexual assault that occurred on campus Jan.
-7.
+UCLA police have released a composite sketch of one of two suspects wanted in connection with threatening a student with a knife and making anti-gay slurs near campus Jan.
+18.

 UCLA police remind students and other members of the campus community to take common-sense steps to protect their safety.
-For example, avoid walking alone at night, be aware of your surroundings and use the community service officer escort service.
+For example, avoid walking alone at night, be aware of your surroundings and use the community service officer escort service, available at (310) 794-WALK, or the Evening Van at (310) 825-9800.

 Police also urge students to call 911 if there is an immediate threat and recommend that students program into their mobile phones the department's phone number, 310-825-1491, and use it to report suspicious activities or individuals.